 The process of creating either type of digital asset is known as minting.

 - The terms asset and token may be used interchangeably (i.e. native asset/ native token, smart asset/smart token).
 For example, if you are referring to a piece of artwork, you would probably call it an asset, but if you are referring to WenCoin, you would probably call it a token.

 What are native assets?

 A native asset (previously referred to as a “colored coin”) is a customized IOTA token that, in certain contexts or a specific application, takes on the function of being a digitized token that represents a tamper-proof and finite asset in the real world.

 The term “colored coins” has been a part of the crypto lexicon since December 2012, with the inception of a project built on the Bitcoin blockchain by a team that included Ethereum creator Vitalik Buterin.
 Meni Rosenfeld’s paper was the first to describe the concept.
-The project grew from the idea of issuing real-world assets like real estate on a blockchain.
-It became clear that the limited throughput of Bitcoin (and associated fees) would not be able to provide the necessary scalability to this growing sector within the crypto industry.
+The project grew from the idea of issuing real-world assets, like real estate, on a blockchain, but it soon became clear that the limited throughput of Bitcoin (and associated fees) would not be able to provide the necessary scalability to this growing sector within the crypto industry.
 However, the original concept of colored coins opened possibilities for experimentation and laid the groundwork for IOTA’s native assets.

 Before we explore the how native assets are created, here is a quick overview of their benefits: